dgraph-io/charts/charts/dgraph-lambda/README.md

 In order to use `dgraph-lambda`, you must do the following:

 1. deploy Dgraph Alpha configured to point to `dgraph-lambda`
-1. configure lambda script helm override for `dgraph-lambda`
+1. configure lambda script helm override values for `dgraph-lambda`
 1. deploy Dgraph Lambda service configured to point to Dgraph Alpha services
 1. add GraphQL schema for the resolvers added by the lambda script

 #### Environment

-For these steps, the set up the following environment variables:
+For these steps, set up the following environment variables:

 ```bash
 export NS=default